-Object storage in the cloud: Is backup needed?
+Object storage in the cloud: Is back-up needed?

 Follow best practices

-A simple Google search of best practices for your favorite object storage vendor will yield resources you need to do the right thing.
+A simple Google search of best practices for your favourite object storage vendor will yield resources you need to do the right thing.

 For example, Amazon has this webpage that gives a number of common sense suggestions, like disabling public-access and rewrite permissions for everyone.

 Microsoft also has a best practices page, and so does Google.
 You should also be able to find a number of third-party articles to guide you along the way as well.

 One common suggestion is to identify only what access is required for a given application and to grant that level of access and no more.
 It may be a lot easier simply to grant every application full access to your object-storage buckets, but it is a security disaster waiting to happen.
 Also consider using role-based administration, which can be used to easily grant and revoke access as needed.